earnubs/polaris/src/components/Icon/README.md

 ## Best practices

-* Icons should be accessible: remember that people with people with limited vision may not be able to see icons.
+* Icons should be accessible: remember that people with limited vision may not be able to see icons.
 Review our [alternative text guidelines](/content/alternative-text) to make sure your use of icon works for all merchants.

 ---